ariavhayempour/Trucks_On_State/README.md

 ```

 This command:
+1. Exports cart data from `storage.ts` to `carts.json`
-1. Builds the React frontend with Vite → `dist/public/`
+2. Builds the React frontend with Vite → `dist/public/`
-2. Bundles the Express server with esbuild → `dist/index.js`
+3. Bundles the Express server with esbuild → `dist/index.js` (not used in production)

 ### Running Production Build Locally